electricboy6/GoldASM/README.md

 ### What is GoldASM?
 - GoldASM is an assembler targeting the Gold ISA
 - It is a command line tool written in Rust
+### Features
+#### Assembler
+- Outputs the complete memory image
+- Includes, defines, comments, and other language features
+- Very fast
+- Creates a symbol table for the simulator to use
+#### Simulator
+- Optimized, able to do >1000 cycles/second
+- Full dissembly with a symbol table
+- Gives live readouts of the stack, registers, and other important information
+- Full simulated serial port

 ### What is the Gold ISA?
 - The Gold ISA is a lightweight ISA targeting small FPGAs, especially the Alchitry Au v2 (hence the name)
 - It is designed to be easily used on 8, 16, or 32 bit processors